 The town of Warlock is plagued by a gang of thugs, leading the inhabitants to hire Clay Blaisdell, a famous gunman, to act as marshal.
 When Blaisdell appears, he is accompanied by his ...
 See full summary »

-After the long career of lawman that made him a legend, Wyatt Earp deciedes to quit and join his brothers in Tombstone, Arizona.
-There he would see them in feud with Clantons, local clan of thugs and cattle thieves.
-When the showdown becomes inevitable, the help will come from Doc Holliday, terminally-ill gambler who happens to be another Wild West legend.
+After a long career as a lawman that made him a legend, Wyatt Earp decides to quit and join his brothers in Tombstone, Arizona.
+There he would see them in a feud with the Clantons, a local clan of thugs and cattle thieves.
+When the showdown becomes inevitable, the help will come from Doc Holliday, a terminally-ill gambler who happens to be another Wild West legend.
 Written by

 Dragan Antulov <email@example.com>

 21 of 34 people found this review helpful.

 Was this review helpful to you?